So this 62-year-old woman presents in the emergency room with a fever

 She has a dilated common bile duct which is a sign of a stone in the bile duct

-and sure enough she has an impacted stone in the bile duct and that’s led into the acute infection of the gallbladder,
+and sure enough she has an impacted stone in the bile duct and that’s led to an acute infection of the gallbladder,

 acute cholecystitis at the same time she had her heart attack,